chfritz/meteor-serversync/README.md

   from multiple remote hosts into one (for instance for creating a dashboard with data from several application servers).

-- `online-write` (default): In this mode a client can insert new documents into the shared collection at any time, and even if these insertions happen while disconnected, the new items will get synced to the server on reconnect.
-However, updates and removals can only be made while connected.
-Otherwise they will be ignored by the server and may get overwritten (see read-only mode).
-An error is thrown.
+- `write` (default): In this mode a client can insert new documents into the shared collection at any time, and even if these insertions happen while disconnected, the new items will get synced to the server on reconnect.
+Updates and removals can also be done while offline, but if the server makes changes while offline, these changes will overwrite any local changes on reconnect.

-- `write` (not yet implemented): In this mode the client can make arbitrary changes while offline which will be synced intelligently on reconnect.
-This however requires the server to have ServerSyncServer to decorate the documents with time stamps, required to determine changes since last sync.
+See https://github.com/chfritz/serversync-example for a full example.